ClayDowling/haunted-detroit/Adventures/speed-for-the-speed-god.md

 A little examination will reveal that he can't be removed just yet, because he's pinned to the hood by the very large knife through his throat.
 There's blood everywhere.

 Spirit assisted night vision, or commentary by a spirit, will note a lot of demon effluvia in the area.
 There wasn't a demon here, but something tainted heavily by a demon.

+## The Boys are Back In Town

+The speed cultists will be aware that Jimmy took the Trans Am.
+They will be sitting on his car as well as at his apartment when he goes back.
+Hijinx will ensue.

+## Syd In The Club

+When at the City Club, Geordie will notice someone with the same taint as he smelled on the body on Alice's car.
+It's [Syd Winters](../World/syd.md), drinking and looking for someone to help her scratch an itch.
+If Jimmy winds up going home with her, it will be wild and violent but she's unlikely to actually do any lasting injury to him.
+She is likely to steal his liquor and raid his refrigerator before she goes though.